New Year’s Resolution Strategies

 Post it

 “Out of sight, out of mind” is a saying that can apply to your resolution.
 You want to keep your resolution at the forefront of your thoughts.
 Therefore, after you write your resolution, post it where you will see it regularly.
 Regularly seeing and reading your resolution gives you a constant reminder of what you want to achieve.
-When you read it on a regular basis you begin to focus your on it.
+When you read it on a regular basis you begin to focus your attention on it.

 Post it on your refrigerator, on your computer, at your desk at work, or anywhere it gives you a constant reminder of what you want to accomplish.
 If you post your resolution, you can read it and think about throughout the day.
 The more you see it, the more you think about it, and the more it will matter to you.
 You will give your subconscious a clearer image of what you want to accomplish.
 It will become something that you think about constantly.
 It will be kept at the forefront of your thoughts.